ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 To get initialize the sketch, first you can specify the :class:`Plane() <ansys.geometry.core.math.plane.Plane>` which represent a plane in space, from which other PyGeometry objects can be located.
 They have a origin and a coordinate system.
-Most methods that create an object is be relative to the current plane.
+Most methods that create an object are relative to the current plane.
 The default work plane XY plane with (0,0) as origin.
 You can create 2D objects in the plane and PyGeometry then convert it to the global coordinate system, so that the 2D features executes as expected.